 Status: 2016 application process is now OPEN.Deadline: Applications must be submitted, per instructions below, by January 15, 2016.Award Amount: Up to $3,000 for individual ($4,000 for teams) Notification: Applicants will be notified by the end of February 2016 of the award results.

 As agriculture worldwide is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.
-In fact, some U.S. land grant universities are now aiming to become “world grant” universities, taking international outreach to a different level.
 It is therefore important that today’s plant pathologists find opportunities to establish collaborations and share intellectual resources.

 Please note: The APS Office of International Programs charges no fees to manage its awards, and therefore requests that all awards are accepted with the understanding that overhead charges by awardee institutions will not be assessed.